 In part the growing interest in Slow Travel is a reaction to overtourism, whereby historic cities or places of natural beauty have been swamped and at least partially destroyed by the volume of visitors.
 It is also supportive of the Flygskam movement championed by Greta Thunberg, which encourages people to stop flying and reduce carbon emissions, and a wider change amongst the public in recent years to consider the ethical and environmental footprint of what they are buying.

-With borders opening again after 18 months of Covid restrictions, we should see more Slow Travel moving forward as people look to reconnect with nature and the wider world .
+With borders open again after two years of Covid restrictions, we expect to see Slow Travel moving forward as people look to reconnect with nature and the wider world .

 One way to picture a Slow Travel holiday can be to take any city you’ve visited on a cheap budget airline.
 Rather than staying for a weekend rushing around all the must-see spots in a 48-hour haze, instead imagine several days exploring like a local.
 Leisurely breakfasts at a café overlooking the river, cycling through a park to go browsing in a local market, and spending the afternoon at a cooking class or wine-tasting, before a memorable dinner at the best restaurant in town.